Frayb/cyclisticcasestudy/README.md

 - Casual Riders: Casual riders have a higher preference for electric bikes compared to annual members.
 - Annual Members: Annual members use classic bikes more frequently than casual riders, possibly due to cost considerations or familiarity.

+#Share

+Targeted Campaigns:
+- For Casual Riders: Design targeted campaigns promoting the benefits of annual memberships during peak recreational periods (summer and weekends).
+Highlight potential cost savings and convenience for frequent use.

+Digital Media Influence:
+- Use social media platforms to showcase stories and testimonials from current annual members about how they use Cyclistic for daily commutes and short trips.
+- Promote special offers and discounts for annual memberships through digital ads during peak usage periods for casual riders.

+Enhanced User Experience:
+- Improve the user experience by providing more information on popular routes, scenic areas, and events that casual riders might enjoy.
+This can be shared via the app or website to attract casual riders to become members.

+Incentives for Membership Conversion:
+- Offer limited-time promotions and incentives for casual riders who have multiple rides within a short period to convert to annual memberships.
+-Implement a pricing strategy that highlights the value and savings of a becoming a memebe by creating a noticeable price difference between memebers and casuals.